-She has established fluency in the commercial realm as well as the classical, having performed as part of the Lincoln Center Jazz Orchestra with Wynton Marsalis, Michel Legrand, the ensembles of Earl McDonald, Gary Morgan, Jamie Baum, John Allmark, The Gil Evans Project with Ryan Truesdell, John Vanore and Greg Hopkins.
-Shelagh has recorded, performed live in concert, as well as on televised events with Sting, Tony Bennett, Rufus Wainwright, Lady Gaga, Barry Manilow, Joni Mitchell, Trey Anastasio, Club d’Elf, Josh Groban, Brian Wilson, and Linda Ronstadt.
+Shelagh has established a fluency in the commercial realm as well as the classical, having performed as part of the Lincoln Center Jazz Orchestra with Wynton Marsalis, Michel Legrand, the ensembles of Earl McDonald, Gary Morgan, Jamie Baum, John Allmark, The Gil Evans Project with Ryan Truesdell, John Vanore and Greg Hopkins.
+Shelagh has performed live in concert, recorded with, as well as appeared on televised events with Sting, The Who, Tony Bennett, Rufus Wainwright, Lady Gaga, Barry Manilow, Joni Mitchell, Trey Anastasio, Club d’Elf, Josh Groban, Brian Wilson, and Linda Ronstadt.
 She has been part of the Tony Awards Studio Orchestra that performs live at Radio City Music Hall, as well as on innumerable television commercials, video game soundtracks, and motion picture soundtracks.

 Chamber music has been at the very core of Shelagh’s success as a musician.
-A winner of the Coleman Competition (2000), and a founding member of the award-winning Triton Brass (Fischoff, Lyon & Concert Artist’s Guild, 2005), Shelagh has collaborated with her world-class, and longtime colleagues in order to achieve what is only artistically possible through such an intimate medium.
-Together they have shared their gifts with many thousands of others through live performances, recordings, and through education.
-Shelagh has been a faculty member at the Boston University Tanglewood Institute, as well as the renown Atlantic Brass Quintet International Summer Seminar, and through these summer programs, shaped and enriched dozens upon dozens of tomorrow’s musicians.
-Shelagh is an Artist in Residence at Boston College, and The Boston Conservatory of Music where she has performed and conducted clinics and masterclasses on a regular basis since 2003.
+A winner of the Coleman Competition (2000), and a founding member of the award-winning Triton Brass (Fischoff, Lyon & Concert Artists Guild, 2005), Shelagh has collaborated with her world-class and longtime colleagues in order to achieve what is only artistically possible through such an intimate medium.
+Together they have shared their gifts with thousands of others through live performances, recordings, and education.